The Bankrate promise

 Most airline loyalty programs open up their award calendars at least 330 days out.
 This is important for holiday bookings, since demand goes through the roof.
 The earlier you book, the higher your chances of finding saver award space.

 If that’s proving to be difficult, try checking award space closer to departure.
 Not everyone is booking their holiday travel a year in advance and those who have might cancel.
 Also, several airlines release award space closer to departure.
 Alitalia and Luftha, for example, typically open up premium space two weeks before departure.
-So, if you’re just now planning your holiday trip, you might still succeed in securing your travel plans now.
+So, if you’re just now planning your holiday trip, you might still succeed in securing your desired travel plans.

 If you can’t find saver-level award space using miles, consider using bank rewards instead.
 These rewards programs all allow you to redeem points for direct travel bookings: